 - Commission meetings are public forums conducted in accordance with the Sunshine Law.
-Members of the public may submit written and oral comments during the meeting or email comments after the meeting. - Coordination with the MDC Watershed Advisory Board: - MDC's chief bay officer is invited to provide an overview/update from the board at the MDC Watershed Advisory Board.
+Members of the public may provide written and oral comments during the meeting or email comments after the meeting to BiscayneBayCommission@FloridaDEP.gov. - Coordination with the MDC Watershed Advisory Board: - MDC's Chief Bay Officer is invited to provide an overview/update from the board at the MDC Watershed Advisory Board.
 Updates are available on the Biscayne Bay webpage.
 DEP also furnishes meeting summaries.
 In addition, the commission discussed these two groups magnifying awareness of the issue at hand and amplifying the potential for environmental change by using the same talking points for projects where all levels of government aggregate actions focus on one basin.
-Talking points will be co-developed once priority projects have been selected. - (f) Act as a clearinghouse for public information. - The Biscayne Bay Commission website serves as a clearinghouse of information on the bay and the commission. - This and future reports as well as agendas and meeting materials will be posted online.
+Talking points will be co-developed once priority projects have been selected. - f.
+Act as a clearinghouse for public information. - The Biscayne Bay Commission website serves as a clearinghouse of information on the bay and the commission. - This and future reports as well as meeting agenda, minutes and recording will be posted online.

-The Biscayne Bay Commission will continue to meet quarterly, and the next meeting date is TBD.
+The Biscayne Bay Commission will continue to meet regularly, with the next meeting tentatively planned for April 2024.

-February 2023 Biscayne Bay Commission Semiannual Report
+March 2024 Biscayne Bay Commission Semiannual Report